DrawWing/Apis-mellifera-Asia/README.md

 ## Publication

 Machlowska J., Kandemir I, Koca A. Ö., Kakhniashvili V., Alattal Y., Alghamdi A. Tofilski A. (2025) Variation of honey bee wings in southwestern Asia.
-Scientific Data\
+Scientific Data 12:1979\
 <https://doi.org/10.1038/s41597-025-06234-8>

 ## Classification of colonies as evolutionary lineages